How I Met And Married My Wife

 At that moment, at the very end of my 300-hour million daimoku campaign to find my wife, I discovered to my complete surprise that the true reason I was still single was that I wanted to be.
 I wanted to be alone.
 I was stunned.

-But why?
+But why did I want to be alone?
 I realized the answer almost immediately.
 Being alone was the strategy I used to protect myself against the demands placed on me by others.
 Despite the breakthrough I’d made two years earlier where I’d freed myself from my need to be liked and thus my inability to say no (which I described in an earlier post, The Good Guy Contract), I realized I hadn’t changed enough.
 I could say no in a way I couldn’t before, stand up for myself to a degree I hadn’t, but both still made me uncomfortable and anxious.
 So how did I manage that anxiety?
 By preventing it from occurring in the first place.
 By reserving private time and space in which no one could demand of me anything.

 A week later, I asked her to marry me.